NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 ### 5.2 SL AND THIRD PARTY OVERLAYS

-The following rules should be follwed in oder for 3rd party overlays to work correctly with SL:
+The following rules should be followed in order for 3rd party overlays to work correctly with SL:

-* Overlays in general **must not make assumptions about swap-chain and command queues, when DLSS-G is active there could be multiple command queues and multiple asynchonous presents.**
+* Overlays in general **must not make assumptions about swap-chain and command queues, when DLSS-G is active there could be multiple command queues and multiple asynchronous presents.**
-* Overlays should intercept `IDXGIFactory::CreateSwapChainXXX` to obtain correct swap-chian and command queue used to present frames.
+* Overlays should intercept `IDXGIFactory::CreateSwapChainXXX` to obtain correct swapchain and command queue used to present frames.
 * If integrated in engine, overlays should initialize before `slInit` is called
 * There is an optional flag `sl::PreferenceFlags::eUseDXGIFactoryProxy` which can be used to avoid injecting SL hooks in DXGI factory v-table, this might help resolve some issues with overlays.